-- When planning dryland activities, consider the ability to control group sizes and proximity within the outdoor environment; - ✓ Investigate and ensure any booking procedures that may be in place with the municipality for use of fields, etc. are adhered to; - Plan and communicate a clear process to safely access public areas while ensuring COVID-19 measures are applied; - For indoor facilities (gymnasia, etc.) review and employ procedures utilized in the pool training activity section above.
+- When planning dryland activities, maintain cohort or sub-cohort assignments while striving to manage physical distancing; - ✓ Investigate and ensure any booking procedures that may be in place with the municipality for use of fields, etc. are adhered to; - Plan and communicate a clear process to safely access public areas while ensuring COVID-19 measures are applied; - For indoor facilities (gymnasia, etc.) review and employ procedures utilized in the pool training activity section above.